Jellevanderwerff/rhythmic_universals_in_brain_network_organization/notes/measures.md

 ## Tapping variability
 Simply calculated as the coefficient of variation of the ITIs in the response.
 For the pp measures, averages were taken.

+## Tempo deviation
+This is the ratio between the response tempo and the stimulus tempo, calculated as the sum of the response ITIs divided by the sum of the stimulus IOIs.
+Values below 1 thus mean that participant tapped faster than the stimulus.
+Values above 1 mean the participant tapped slower than the stimulus.

+For the participant measures, this was slightly adjusted, and was calculated as the absolute difference between 1 and the ratio mentioned above.
+This because we are not interested in wheter participants speeded up or slowed down, but rather want a general measure of how 'inaccurate' participants were in terms of copying the tempo from stimulus to response.